jacoblee93/fully-local-pdf-chatbot/README.md

 You can see a live version at https://webml-demo.vercel.app.

-Users will need to download and set up [Ollama](https://ollama.ai), then run the following command to allow the site access to a locally running Llama 2 instance:
+Users will need to download and set up [Ollama](https://ollama.ai), then run the following command to allow the site access to a locally running Llama 2 or Mistral instance:

 ```bash
 $ OLLAMA_ORIGINS=https://webml-demo.vercel.app OLLAMA_HOST=127.0.0.1:11435 ollama serve